 This reduces the risk of data breaches and fraud.

-Moreover, these eWallets are also integrated with loyalty programs, allowing users to earn and redeem points effortlessly.
+Moreover, these eWallets are integrated with loyalty programs, allowing users to earn and redeem points effortlessly.

 They can store various types of information, including coupons, tickets, and boarding passes.